Tools Guide¶

 Registering Tools with Agents¶

-from jaf import Agent, function_tool
+from jaf import Agent, function_tool, RunConfig

-# Create function tools using decorators
+# Create function tools using decorators with different timeouts

 async def calculate(expression: str, context=None) -> str: